Clinics

 The Cornelia de Lange Syndrome and Related Disorders Clinic at Boston Children’s Hospital

-Boston Children’s Hospital hosts the Cornelia de Lange Syndrome and Related Disorders Clinic at Boston Children’s Hospital.
-Families with children 18 and under and welcome, as well as patients who are currently being seen at Boston Children’s.
+Boston Children’s Hospital hosts families at the Cornelia de Lange Syndrome and Related Disorders Clinic at Boston Children’s Hospital throughout the year.
+The clinics serve children with CdLS up to the age of 18 as well as anyone currently being followed at Boston Children’s.

-The clinicians in the Cornelia de Lange Syndrome and Related Disorders Clinic have much experience caring for children with CdLS and other rare genetic disorders.
-Their goal is to provide carefully coordinated multispecialty care to serve the needs of families.
-The core specialists are in genetics, neurology, and gastroenterology, but we collaborate with experts across Boston Children’s to provide comprehensive care.
+The clinicians in the Cornelia de Lange Syndrome and Related Disorders Clinic have much experience caring for children with CdLS.ders.
+Their goal is to provide carefully coordinated multispecialty care that serve the needs of individuals with CdLS and their families.
+The core specialists available are in genetics, pediatric neurology, and gastroenterology.
+However, these specialists will collaborate with experts across Boston Children’s to ensure families receive comprehensive care.

 To learn more or to request an appointment click here